Woj-Rak/Pico8-Sokoban-Framework/README.md

 Play your new level!

 ## Contact Me
-If you find any issues or have any suggestions regarding this framework feel free to let me know on my [Twitter](https://twitter.com/wojrakdev) or here!
-(Add a link to the BBS thread.)
+If you find any issues or have any suggestions regarding this framework feel free to let me know on my [Twitter](https://twitter.com/wojrakdev) or in the [BBS Thread](https://www.lexaloffle.com/bbs/?tid=31703)